 If you are unsure as to whether you would be eligible to make a claim of this nature please contact our advisors to discuss your circumstances in further detail.

 Sadly, crime could be an issue right across the UK, and if you’re injured because of a violent crime, you might think you would have no chance of being compensated, but in some cases, you could.
 The government-run agency known as the Criminal Injury Compensation Authority (CICA) which aims to compensate those victims of crime that have suffered injury in some way, whether as a targeted victim, someone trying to stop a crime, a witness or some other way.
 Acting quickly in these types of claims could be vital.
 Though claims for compensation usually have a time limit of 3 years, claims for criminal injuries that are made through CICA generally have only 2 years.
 However, if you are the victim of historical abuse, you could be an exception to this limit, so don’t hesitate to ask us.
 We will advise whether you still have time to make a claim.

-In some instances, public place accident claims can be made against the local council, whereas others would be made against a private entity.
+In some instances, public place accident claims for accidents like slips trips and falls can be made against the local council, whereas others would be made against a private entity.
 Where and how your accident occurs would determine who was responsible for your accident.
-For example, local councils could be responsible for streets, public parks, paths, and public car parks, as just a few examples.
+For example, local councils or the local authority could be responsible for streets, public parks, paths, and public car parks, as just a few examples.

 Shopping centres, gyms, swimming pools, and other public places could be council run, or privately run, therefore using the services of accident claims solicitors covering Ayr could be helpful when determining liability.
 They could determine who the liable party is and help you process a claim for accident compensation.
 While many claims of this nature relate to poor upkeep and maintenance of public areas, some could relate to a lack of warning signs.